ujjawalyt/BloggingApplication/README.md

 `Request Body:` Contains the user's login credentials (JwtAuthRequest).
 `Response:`Returns a JwtAuthResponse object containing the generated JWT token.

-* `User Authentication:`
-`Method:` private void authenticate(String username, String password) `Functionality:` Performs user authentication using the provided username and password.
-`Process:` Uses the authenticationManager to authenticate the user's credentials by creating a UsernamePasswordAuthenticationToken with the username and password, then passing it to the authenticationManager.authenticate() method.

 ### Users Module